TonyZhengSojern/html_css_js/Notes.md

 * **Make Sure The styles are clear and readable. don't try to get fancy and show off, or it will be an maintenance nightmare.**

+## Style Placement: Lecture 16

+## Conflict Resolution: Lecture 17

+* Concepts of Cascading: resolving conflicts of differnt styles applying to the same target's same property
+	* origin: resolving conflicts of differnt styles applying to the same target's same property.
+		Rule: the last declaration wins.
+The lower rule will win.
+	* merge: when two rules apply to the same target, but defining different properties of the target.
+		Rule: the rules merge.
+	* inheritance:
+		Rule: every child and grandchild and so on will also apply the rules applied to the parent.
+	* specificity:
+		Rule: Most specific selector combination wins.
+		* Specificity score: treat the following sequence as digits. e.g. style, id, no class, no element -> 1100; no style, id, no class, 2 elements -> 0102 = 102.
+Since 1100 > 102, the first style sheet wins.
+			1. `style="..."`:
+			2. `id`:
+			3. Class, pseudo-class, attribute
+			4. # of Elements

+## Styling Texts: Lecture 18

+* [This website](http://www.w3schools.com/cssref/css_websafe_fonts.asp) gives you the commonly used font family.